openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 It is a routing device that enables communication between devices within the same local network and devices on external networks, such as the internet.

-In summary, the default gateway is a fundamental component of network communication, allowing devices within a local network to access external networks, including the internet.
-It plays a crucial role in routing data between different networks, ensuring proper communication and connectivity.

 ## The Right Way to Do It (Private with Gateway) Floating for (NAT/SNAT)

 - Configure a private interface with a gateway.